How to bind a logout page to the Connect2id server

 Step 5.

-Display the error message and stop.
+Display the human readable error_description from the error message and stop.

 Example error message response: